How to use the Hyperlane Explorer to debug messages

 If the destination domain identifier (

 uint32) is not known to relay clients they will have no way to deliver your message.
-Refer to the domain identifiers docs for supported domains and the canonical identifiers to use when sending messages to these destinations.
+Refer to the Domain identifiers for known domains and the canonical identifiers to use when sending messages to these destinations.

 If gas estimation of the message recipient's

-IMessageRecipient.handle()function fails, the relayer will not deliver the message.
-The relayer will continue to estimate gas for message delivery, as state changes may allow for successful delivery of a previously undeliverable message.
+IMessageRecipient.handle()function fails, Relayers will not be able to deliver the message.
+Relayers will continue to estimate gas for message delivery, as state changes may allow for successful delivery of a previously undeliverable message.

 You can also look at the Etherscan page of the recipient on the destination chain however be aware that the processing transaction won't show up on list of transactions as you would typically imagine.
 The reason for that is that relayers actually call the Mailbox contracts which in turn call the